baskinomics/toolbox/README.md

 # Monastery

-This repository currently contains shell scripts, configuration files, etcetera to bootstrap my development environment in a fresh Ubuntu installation for various programming languages and frameworks.
+This repository contains shell scripts, configuration files, etcetera to bootstrap my development environment in a fresh Ubuntu installation for various programming languages and frameworks.